woutarb/IOTmanual/README.md

 ## Needs
 ### Physical :
 Physical stuff:
-* An arduino board, ESP-12E module.
+* An Arduino board, ESP-12E module.
 You need some sort of computing power to make sure something happens with the RFID information.

-* Wires to connect the NFC tag with said board
+* Wires to connect the NFC tag with the Arduino board.
-Through the wires the tag will communicate with the board and get power.
-Which requires less electricity than if it were to use Wi-Fi to communicate with, for example.
+Through the wires the tag will communicate with the board and will recieve it's power.
+Which requires less electricity than if it were to for example use Wi-Fi to communicate with the board..

 * A RFID kit with reader, chip and card.
 Can't get the NFC part going without it, after all.